PozzOver13/learning/README.md

 Repository for my notes and code for the book Bayesian Modeling and Computation in Python by Osvlado A. Martin, Ravin Kumar, and Junpeng Lao.

-## CrewAI 🤖

-Repository for my notes and code

 ## Data Processing 🛠️

 Repository for data manipulation and processing libraries and techniques.